 The Bank has developed and implemented business continuity management.
-All units bankwide and in subsidiaries are required to analyse business impact of critical business functions and document a business continuity plan based on the analysis result, as well as exercises the business continuity plan/disaster recovery plan at least once a year.
-This is to ensure that critical business functions can be recovered and smoothly operated within a specified time in the event of a crisis, disaster or calamity disrupting the critical business functions.
-Having business continuity management in place will help protect the Bank's reputation and maintain customer confidence in the Bank and subsidiaries.
+All units Bankwide and in subsidiaries are required to analyse the business impact of critical business functions and document a business continuity plan based on the analysis result, as well as conduct tests of the business continuity plan/disaster recovery plan at least once a year.
+This is to ensure that critical business functions can be recovered and operated smoothly within a specified time in the event of a crisis, disaster or calamity disrupting the critical business functions.
+This approach safeguards the Bank's reputation and maintains customer confidence in the Bank and its subsidiaries..